gvwilson/thirdbit/src/fiction/bear/index.md

 Sergeant Gyalpa looked at suspiciously.
 "What is it?"

 "It's a knot that can't be untied," the prince told him.
-"The wizard Sebastian made it, a long time ago.
+"The wizard Shuqang made it, a long time ago.
 One of the magicians at court gave it to me."

 The sergeant examined the knot.
 "Doesn't look hard," he hedged.
 "Just